Which city is cheaper, Madrid or Kuala Lumpur?

 It's hard to know how much time to spend in Kuala Lumpur.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-In Madrid, many people enjoy the nightlife and live music that this friendly big city offers.
-Take your pick from the many activities offered around the area.
-Plenty of people spend five days here when traveling.
+In Madrid, many people enjoy the nightlife and live music that this compact big city offers.
+Take your pick from the many activities offered here.
+Plenty of people spend five days in the area when traveling.
 So, five days is just the right amount of time to spend here.

 Madrid is a popular place to visit.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
-The entire area has lots to do.
+One week may feel like too much time unless you plan to do a lot of relaxing.
+The entire region has so many activities, and you'll want time to do everything.

 These are the overall average travel costs for the two destinations.